BKN8T/KN8Tool/README.md

 - `john`: Runs John the Ripper for password cracking after prompting for a password file and options.
 - `sqlmap`: Runs SQLmap to perform SQL injection tests on a web application.
 Prompts the user for the target URL and additional options.
 - `msf`: Runs the Metasploit Framework to find and exploit security vulnerabilities.
 Prompts the user for the target and exploit options.
+- `hydra`: Runs Hydra to perform password cracking and brute-force authentication attacks.
+Prompts the user for target system details, username list, and password list options.
 ### Dependencies 📦
 - **Nmap:** Used for network scanning; KN8Tool prompts for installation if not found.
 - **John the Ripper:** Used for password cracking; KN8Tool prompts for installation and downloads the RockYou wordlist if needed.